smastrom/react-rating/README.md

 -   It is announced to screen readers that rating **is required**.

--   If value equals to 0, it is announced to screen readers that the rating **is invalid** .
+-   It is announced to screen readers that rating **is invalid** if value equals to 0.

 ## Styling